SMT-Friendly Formalization of the Solidity Memory Model: Evaluation

 \section{Evaluation}

-The formalization described in this paper forms the basis of our Solidity verification tool \solcverify~\cite{vstte2019}. \footnote{\solcverify is open source, available at \url{https://github.com/SRI-CSL/solidity}.} In this section we provide an evaluation of the presented formalization and our implementation by validating it on a set of relevant test cases.
+The formalization described in this paper serves as the basis of our Solidity verification tool \solcverify~\cite{vstte2019}. \footnote{\solcverify is open source, available at \url{https://github.com/SRI-CSL/solidity}.
+Besides certain low-level constructs (such as inline assembly) \solcverify supports a majority of Solidity features that we omitted from the presentation, including inheritance, function modifiers, for/while loops and if-then-else.} In this section we provide an evaluation of the presented formalization and our implementation by validating it on a set of relevant test cases.
 For illustrative purposes we also compare our tool with other available Solidity analysis tools.\footnote{All tests, with a Truffle test harness, a docker container with all the tools, and all individual results are available at \url{https://github.com/dddejan/solidity-semantics-tests}.}